 There are some amusement parks that have rides, arcades, and other attractions that are just a short walk to a shoreline where you can put your toes in the sand.
 While many of these parks don’t rival Disneyland, Knott’s Berry Farm, or Magic Mountain, they are still a great option for kids and families.

-The Boardwalk is right on one of the most popular beaches in all of California, Santa Cruz Main Beach.
-Here there are roller coasters (big and small), arcade games, putt-putt golf course, a bowling alley, restaurants, and even a steam train that departs from the beach for a trip through redwood forests and a river gorge.
+The Santa Cruz Boardwalk pictured above is on one of the most popular beaches in all of California, Santa Cruz Main Beach.
+There you’ll find roller coasters (big and small), arcade games, a putt-putt golf course, a bowling alley, restaurants, and even a steam train that departs from the beach for a trip through redwood forests and a river gorge.

 Giant Dipper Roller Coaster at Belmont Park

 Well-known SeaWorld is on the shores of the largest man-made aquatic park in America.
 Mission Bay Park has 17 beaches and parks on the calm saltwater bay.
 Mission Beach and Ocean Beach are both nearby with waves to play in.

 This is the amusement park on the Santa Monica Pier.
 They have a Ferris Wheel with stunning views, other rides, games, and many food options.
 Under the carousel you’ll find the Santa Monica Pier Aquarium.
 Just south of the pier there is an area known as the Original Muscle Beach.
 Here you’ll find swings, bars, ropes and more for working out or just having fun.
 The North Beach and South Beach of Santa Monica State Beach are adjacent to the pier.